 - Be appointed by the President

 - Submit a nomination for office of President- Elect each year and

-- Submit a nomination for directors to CLAS Board to serve a three year term as membership dictates
+- Submit a nomination for directors to CLAS Board to serve a four-year term as membership dictates

 Section 3.
 Vacancies